settlemint/docs/docs/launch-platform/self-hosted/installing-on-an-existing-cluster/quick-start-examples-trial-installation/installation-gcp-terraform.md

 sidebar_label: 'Sandbox Installation: BTP on Google Cloud Platform with Terraform'
 ---

-# BTP on Goodle Cloud Platform
+# BTP on Google Cloud Platform

 ## **For DEMO purposes only.**
 *This is not production ready solution.
 We run all components locally and not in HA mode.
 For production, we suggest running PostgreSQL, Redis, and Vault outside of the cluster.*